doyleyoung/IosDayToDay/README.md

 An iOS date math app that allows you to easily:
 * Add and subtract days from a date
-* Determine number of days or weeks between dates
+* Determine number of days, weeks or months between dates

 Overview
 --------